 About the Pharmacy Leadership & Education Institute, Inc. (PLEI)

 The Pharmacy Leadership & Education Institute (PLEI) facilitates engaging professional leader development activities, to enable personal growth that will transform the delivery of healthcare.
-In 2021, PLEI established its Academy for Leader Development that offers on-line training to develop leaders, enhance teamwork, and drive success through personal, interactive sessions.
+In 2021, PLEI established its Academy for Leader Development which offers online training to develop leaders, enhance teamwork, and drive success through personal, interactive sessions.

 PLEI coordinates the Prescott Pharmacy Leadership Award, Leader Development Seminars, Leader Development Institute, the Lead←Grow→Shape leadership workbook, and other educational events for pharmacists and student pharmacists across the country.
 The Internal Revenue Service (IRS) recognizes PLEI as a 501(c)(3) charitable organization; EIN 58-2296988.
 You can learn more about PLEI at www.plei.org